jentery/dh150/index.md

 ### Massage

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider how the work massages or manipulates the senses.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider how the work massages or manipulates people's senses.
 Here are some ways to think about massage and manipulation:

 * Is the work securing consensus?
 If so, then how?
 And what sort of consensus?
 * Is the work a distraction?
 If so, then how?
 And from what?
 * Is the work immersive?
 If so, then how?
-And in what?
+And in what does it immerse people?
 * Does the work involve interaction?
+Is it responsive?
 Does it invite input?
 Or maybe dialogue?
 If so, then how does it change, if at all, with each interaction?
 * Does the work have a rhythm?
 If so, then what is it?
 And how does it affect flow?
 * Does the work involve simultaneity?
-Does it ask you to balance things or to mulitask?
+Does it ask you to balance things or to multitask?
 If so, then to what effects?
 * Does the work address you (hey you! hi there)?
 If so, then how?
 Directly or indirectly?
 Under what assumptions?

-Massaging and manipulation prompt considerations of *discipline and ideology*.
+Massaging and manipulation prompt considerations of *discipline, ideology, and pleasure.*

 ---

 ### Move

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider how people move with the work.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider how people move with the work.
 Here are some ways to think about movement:

 * Arrangement and layout: How does the work guide interpretation and experience?
 How does it structure play and perception?
 * Mechanics and actions: How does the work prompt input?
 What are the mechanics?
 The horizons of action?
+How do people act?
+How does the work act?
 * Expected and unexpected: How does the work play with expectations?
-With where it may go or what people assume may happen next?
 What moves are surprising?
+Predictable?
 * Repetition and amplitude: What moves does the work ask people to rehearse?
-What's intense or loud about it?
-Subtle?
+What's intense or loud about its movement?
+What's subtle or implied?
 * Idleness and inaction: How does the work invite or afford idleness or inaction?
 What happens when people don't engage or participate?
 * Rules and boundaries: How and where does the work draw boundaries?
-Where can't people go, or what can't they do?
+Where can't people go in the work, or what can't they do?
 * Embodiment: How and when does the work draw attention to people's unique, embodied experiences?
-How and when does it ignore or standardize them?
+How and when does it ignore or standardize those experiences?

 "Move" prompts considerations of *activity and anticipation*.